shadowspawn/forest-arborist/notes.md

 # Forest Arborist

 ## Backlog
+* Add tip to ignore when add root file to repo if root file not ignored (git check-ignore)
+* switch and make-branch need to do main before reading manifest, dependencies could change free/locked/pinned

 ## Known Issues
 * local origin on Windows probably not working (need support for Windows path in multiple places)